hgandhi2411/Schrodinger/ReadMe.md

 ```
 ..\Schrodinger> $ solver -y x**2+2*x -ch fourier -s 5
 ```
-and in the output you see:
+and in the output you will see:
 ```
 Started!

 Done!
 Please see the output file for results.
 ```
 The output file contains the desired basis set coefficients.

+## TODO
+* Be able to handle other basis sets.